bingbingma/CBC_Materials/02-class-content/week-04/activities/06-SandwichClick/README.md

   1. An alert message to popup saying something snarky about the sandwich type.

-  2. A second alert message that displays to the user the number of that specific sandwich they’ve eaten.
+  2. A second alert message that displays to the user how many of that specific sandwich they've eaten.

   3. **HINT:** You will need counter variables.